hmightypirate/guided-backprop-chainerrl/README.md

 ```

-Train could take a lot of time.
-Some games could produce good results after a few hours or just a day of training.
+Training could take a lot of time.
+Some games could produce good results after a few hours or just a day of training in commodity hardware (cpu).

 ## Testing: